cocadepoma/lybrary_symfony_react_mysql/README.md

-# Instructions on Backend and Frontend directories.
+### Installation instructions on Backend and Frontend directories.

+### MySQL database on database folder